Divorcing a Sociopath Husband or Wife

-Divorcing a sociopath husband or wife takes courage, patience and exceptional representation
+Divorcing a sociopath takes courage, patience and exceptional representation

 Divorcing a sociopath comes with challenges greater than a typical California divorce.
 Divorcing a sociopath means you will have to be ready for what you likely endured during the marriage.
 This may include intimidation, manipulation and deception.